komodorio/backstage/plugins/komodor/README.md

     </EntityLayout.Route>
 ```

-4. Add configs for the backend in your `app-config.yaml`.
-The full instructions
-   can be found in the README file of the backend project.
+4. Follow the backend instructions which can be found in the README file of the backend project.

 ## Run